pints-team/pints/docs/source/transformations.rst

 pass a :class:`Transform` object to e.g. an :class:`OptimisationController` or :class:`MCMCController`.

-Parameter transformation can be useful in many situations, for example transforming from a constrainted parameter space to an unconstrained search space using :class:`RectangularBoundariesTransform` leads to crucial performance improvements for many methods.
+Parameter transformation can be useful in many situations, for example transforming from a constrained parameter space to an unconstrained search space using :class:`RectangularBoundariesTransform` leads to crucial performance improvements for many methods.